NORTHAMPTON'S MUSIC HALL OF FAME

 Tony Cotton (Drums)

 Northampton’s own Rockabilly band.
 Formed in 1974. signed by EMI records, had several hits including ‘Yes Tonight Josephine’.
 Toured Japan, USA and the UK.
-Still going, as strong as ever.
+Still going, as strong as ever in 2022.

 MAURICE MERRY (Piano & Keyboards)